AriFordsham/GHCWiki/building/hacking.md

 # Quick Start for developers: Getting around the build system

 This page gives a quick overview of how to get around the GHC build system as a developer.
 There is more complete documentation for the build system later on in this guide (see [Building/Using](building/using)).
-If you are not looking to hack on GHC at all, but just want to build and install GHC, head on over to [Building/QuickStart](building/quick-start).
+If you are not looking to hack on GHC at all, but just want to build and install GHC, head on over to [Quick Start: Just building and installing GHC](building/quick-start).

 ## Before starting your build